-I am a geographer working on cities from the perspectives of food, agriculture, green space, degrowth and multispecies/more-than-human thinking.
-Currently an Associate Professor at the Department of Environmental Design, Faculty of Collaborative Regional Innovation at Ehime University, I’m also a founding member and Director at the non-profit organization FEAST.
+I am a geographer working on cities and sustainability theory from the perspectives of food, agriculture, green space, degrowth, solarpunk and multispecies/more-than-human thinking.
+An Associate Professor at the Department of Environmental Design, Faculty of Collaborative Regional Innovation at Ehime University, I’m also a founding member and Director at the non-profit organization FEAST.
 The Multispecies Sustainability Lab was founded in 2021 as part of my move to Ehime University from the Research Institute for Humanity and Nature.

-The lab is currently hosting five undergraduate students of Ehime U Department of Environmental Design’s Environmental Sustainability Course (May 2021).
-Past thesis topics include:
+Every year, the lab is hosting several undergraduate students of Ehime University’s Department of Environmental Design.
+Past BA thesis topics include:

 - Environmental planning for coexistence with cranes and storks in the Uwa basin, Seiyo City

 Are you a (graduate) student interested in some of the topics introduced on our research page or covered in some of our publications?
 Are you thinking about doing your 3rd/4th year research at the Department of Environmental Design in our lab, about pursuing a Master or PhD on a related topic, or looking for an intership?
 Please contact Christoph!